Los Angeles, Californialemonlaw2019-07-04T13:20:24-07:00

 The general statute of limitations is four years after you discovered, or should have discovered, that your car qualified as a lemon.
 If you miss the deadline, you will not be able to file a lawsuit and the defendant will have no incentive to negotiate.
 It is usually best to begin pursuing your claim as soon as possible.

-What are some of the rights a buyer enjoys under California consumer fraud law?
+What are some of the rights a buyer enjoys under the consumer fraud law in CA?

 You enjoy the following rights, among others: